muratk5n/thirdwave/en/README.md

 ---

-US "one China policy" might have a hidden gag in it.. bcz natioalists who lost the civil war and ran to Taiwan also considered themselves 'the true government of China'.
+US "one China policy" might have a hidden gag in it.. bcz CH nationalists who lost the civil war and ran to Taiwan also considered themselves 'the one true government of China'.

 ---